 Step 2: Go without sleep all day

-By depriving your body of sleep for a 24-hour period, your body builds up endogenous sleep inducing chemicals that increase your desire and ability to sleep.
+Using sleep restriction therapy and thereby depriving your body of sleep for a 24-hour period, your body builds up endogenous sleep inducing chemicals that increase your desire and ability to sleep.
 Staying completely awake also disrupts your ‘learned’ sleep cycle, and is similar to holding down the restart button on your computer.
 Sleep fasting reboots your internal sleep computer.

 Step 3: Use your minimum sleep time to allow yourself to sleep